 Where to find it: Rue Cremieux, 75012 Paris

-One of the most colorful spots in Paris, Rue Cremieux is a beautiful cobblestone street nested in a residential area.
+One of the most colorful spots in Paris, Rue Cremieux is a beautiful cobblestone street nestled in a residential area.
 Rue Cremieux was a true Paris hidden gem but it has become a popular Instagram spot in the past few years.
 Even so, many Parisians still don’t know about it!
-You can take some gorgeous shots walking through the pastel colored houses but be mindful not to disturb the residents or sit on people’s front stoops.
+You can take some gorgeous shots walking through the pastel-colored houses but be mindful not to disturb the residents or sit on people’s front stoops.

 The Flower and Bird Market

 Where to find it: 37 Place Louis Lépine, 75004 Paris, France

 This pretty Flower Market is located along the River Seine between Notre-Dame Cathedral and Sainte-Chapelle.
 Take a stroll through the green cast iron pavilions and admire the colorful flowers and planters.
 Every Sunday, the Flower Market transforms into a Bird Market filled with the tweets of thousands of birds.
 It is a true Paris hidden gem you shouldn’t miss when you explore the Île de la Cité.

 The Zadkine Museum Courtyard

 Where to find it: 100 bis Rue d’Assas, 75006 Paris, France

 The beautiful courtyard attached to the museum comes to life in Summer and Fall, bronze mythological statues are hidden amongst the foliage making for a magical setting.
 It’s free to enter the courtyard and museum so wander through this overgrown romantic space and admire the pure artistry, a real hidden gem in Paris.

 Where to find it: Place Dalida, 75018 Paris, France